-Free of charge product service for couples including storing gifts for up to six months and three free deliveries in the UK or Ireland at a time that suits you.
+Free of charge product service for couples including storing gifts for up to six months and two free deliveries in the UK or Ireland at a time that suits you.
 There's a 2% handling fee for guests pledging money to any wedding gift cash contribution or honeymoon fund.

 Free of charge product service for couples.
-Weekday delivery is free, but weekend delivery can be arranged for a small fee (around £36).
+Weekday delivery is free but weekend delivery can be arranged.
+There are no costs for guests to use the service.
 There’s a 2% cash transfer administration fee if you choose to have a fund.
-This will be deducted from your total cash contribution or honeymoon fund before transferring the funds to you.
+This will be deducted from your total before transferring the funds to you.
 Eg. A £1,000 fund means a £20 transfer fee.

 Another beautiful feature The Wedding Present Company offer is that 2% of the value bought from your wedding gift list will be donated to a charity of your choice without costing you or your guests a penny.
 It's a lovely way to fill up your basket, knowing that you're doing some good in the process.